rome-lang/rome/README.md

 If our programming language supports **telling** computers facts of any kind, and not just about equality, our programs would be more expressive don’t you think?

 Of course, this is nothing new.
-(Old wine in new bottle and all that…)

 Prolog has supported this kind of assertions and queries for a long time, and so has SAT solvers for similar logical reasoning.